-There’s been a flurry of high profile TV documentaries and books on menopause in the past six months, and even the formation of an All Party Parliamentary Group on Menopause.
-But many women still keep guard their personal menopause with privacy and struggle on.
+There’s been a flurry of high profile TV documentaries and books on menopause recently, and even the formation of an All Party Parliamentary Group on menopause.
+But many women still guard their personal menopause with privacy and struggle on.
 Women, said Bueno, are taught to “suck up all aspects of their reproductive lives: from painful periods that have them doubled up on the floor two days a month, to incontinence after childbirth.
 It’s the same with menopause.”

 The brain needs oestrogen to lubricate it and falling levels of this hormone may affect cognitive skills or your mood.
 But it’s also about your mid-life individual circumstances: this is a time when troubles come in multiples.
 Often women are juggling menopause and the end of their reproductive life alongside empty nests, or teenage children with their own issues and exams.
 Add to that the stress of coping with or caring for ageing parents, bereavement, and navigating changing relationships with partners.
 Early 50s is a peak time for divorce, and it is also when many careers either stagnate or end in redundancy.

 “Women tend to have a lot going on when they hit this time in their lives,” said Bueno.
 “They can get totally overwhelmed when there’s so much happening.
 It’s crunch time for a lot of women I see: they are overwhelmed by what’s happening internally with their biology, but also with all the other external factors that the ‘sandwich’ generation are dealing with.”